Residents grumble as Osun bread bakers, sellers increase prices

 Another resident, Oluwatobi Adeyemi described the action as wicked and insensitive to the plight of the people.

 “This action embarked on by the bakers in the state showed they are wicked and unconcerned with masses plight.
-How could they just increase prices by that amount and without corresponding increase in size.
+How could they just increase prices by that amount and without a corresponding increase in size?
 It is bad and wicked”, he said

 Vanguard also gathered that the decision set the association against a private Islamic organisation in the state which refused to increase the price of bread baked in its bakeries.